Reserved and internal-use IP addresses in Google Cloud (GCP)

 Why Google Cloud reserves these addresses

-Google Cloud uses the reserved IP addresses to provide core VPC functionality, including:
+These reserved addresses support core VPC functionality, including:

 Practical implications for subnet planning